Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">This function is called by RunLinTimVehicleCirculation.main().
 It is used to export all necessary files for LinTim's Vehicle Scheduling.
 For this process two Maps are created: firstly mapping VehicleIDs to a LinTim line ID, secondly creating a Map for Coordinates of each TransitRouteStops and an equivalent LinTim stop ID.
-Afterwards methods to create is required file are called. </p>
+Afterwards methods to create the required files are called. </p>

 <details>
 <summary>Design Choice</summary>
 <p align = "justify">Creating these two maps helps with the conversion process.
 Converting the MATSim Vehicles into LinTim lines helps with creating vehicle workings when importing.
 More importantly it is not possible as simple to create the same TransitLine from MATSim as a LinTim line, since the travel duration along the links, waiting times at stops as well as the length of the line varies strongly in MATSim TransitRoutes.
 This issue would need to be addressed when creating LinTim lines. </p>
-<p align="justify">Creating a mapping onto the coordinates instead of the TransitRouteStop itself helps since some TransitRouteStops in MATSim have different IDs but yet the same coordinate, do to the GTFS2MATSim conversion.
+<p align="justify">Creating a mapping onto the coordinates instead of the actual TransitRouteStop helps since some TransitRouteStops in MATSim have different IDs but yet the same coordinate, due to the GTFS2MATSim conversion.
 When using the TransitRouteStop coordinates it circumvents some of these issues.</p>
 </details>
 </details>